 To nominate a colleague for the Emerging Professional, please submit the nominee's current resume and at least one nomination letter explaining how the person meets the criteria listed below.
-Nominating materials must be received no later than Friday, 9 November 2018.
-Please send all nominating materials by email attachment to: firstname.lastname@example.org If you do not receive an acknowledgement of the receipt of your nomination within 48 hours, please send a follow up email requesting verification.
+Nominating materials must be received no later than 1 November 2019.
+Please send all nominating materials by email attachment to Tony Cawthon at firstname.lastname@example.org.
+If you do not receive an acknowledgement of the receipt of your nomination within 48 hours, please send a follow up email requesting verification.

-Recipients must plan to attend the 2019 ACPA Annual Convention in Boston, MA (March 3-6, 2019) and be available to share dinner with the other award recipients (traditionally on the Tuesday evening of the conference).
-Anyone who is nominated but unable to attend the conference and dinner may be considered for nomination in 2020.
+Recipients must plan to attend the 2020 ACPA Annual Convention in Nashville, TN (March 2-5, 2020) and be available to share dinner with the other award recipients (traditionally on the second evening of the conference).
+Anyone who is nominated but unable to attend the conference and dinner may be considered for nomination in 2021.

 Criteria for Emerging Professionals